Edward Matthew Harowicz

 Head for the Cure Foundation // An organization dedicated to raising awareness and funding to inspire hope for the community of brain cancer patients, their families, friends, caregivers and other supporters, while celebrating their courage, spirit and energy.
 In June 2018, just one month after his first surgery, Ed, Jenn and friends participated in the Seattle 5K Run/Walk and in true Ed fashion, he took his chemo pill at the finish line.
 In 2020 Ed and Jenn participated in the virtual 5K with a lovely stroll around Green Lake and Ed received a very special Keeping The Faith award from Head for the Cure.
 Race proceeds from the Head for the Cure Seattle 5K Run/Walk benefit clinical research for patients and programs at the UW Medicine Alvord Brain Tumor Center where we received Ed’s care.

-A Celebration of Life honoring Ed will be planned when it is safe to gather together in a large group - information will be sent out once details have been established.
 Thank you for the enormous amount of love, support, and prayers for the Harowicz family.
-If you would like to leave a comment or story about Ed, Jenn asks that you please do so on the Harowicz blog - https://www.recruxed.com/
+If you would like to leave a comment or story about Ed, Jenn asks that you please do so on the Harowicz blog - https://www.recruxed.blog

 Rest in peace Ed